philippj/SteamworksPy/README.md

 #Initialize Steam
 Steam.Init()
 ```
 From here you should be able to call various functions of the steamworks.py.
-A list of available functions is listed below; take a closer look at the steamworks.py for a better understanding.
+A (mostly complete) list of available functions is listed below; take a closer look at the steamworks.py for a better understanding.
 In addition, you should be able to read the Steamworks API documentation to see what all is available and cross-reference with the steamworks.py!

 # Features / Functions
 1. Init()